dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

 Tips
 ----
-* How to get selected rows or columns when the menu is popped up?
+* How to get selected rows, columns or even cells when the menu is popped up?

-1. Normally when `Selector <dojox/grid/EnhancedGrid/plugins/Selector>` plugin is off, we can get selected rows by:
+1. Normally, when `Selector <dojox/grid/EnhancedGrid/plugins/Selector>`_ plugin is off, we can get selected rows by:

 .. code-block :: javascript
   :linenos: